The sooner you start getting serious with your money, the easier it will be to manage your finances during your golden years.

 “If you like your bank, let them know the offers that you have seen through other banks and see if they’ll give you the same senior discounts,” she added.

 And in the meantime, you should be taking advantage of any and all senior discounts you can find.
-For more information on possible deals in your area, check out our blog post on 40 places that offer great senior discounts.

 Research senior benefit and aid programs.